-Believer, today you and I will be tempted: tempted to be ashamed of the good news of Jesus by which we were saved (2 Timothy 1:8a), tempted to be ashamed of associating with fellow believers and gospel ministers (2 Timothy 1:8b), tempted to avoid gospel suffering (2 Timothy 1:8c), and—even more—tempted join the world in its wicked loves… loving ourselves supremely, loving money and the things it can buy, loving our accomplishments in life, loving to disobey our parents, loving the fleeting “pleasures” of pornography rather than the pleasures of God (2 Timothy 3:1-7).
+Believer, today you and I will be tempted: tempted to be ashamed of the good news of Jesus by which we were saved (2 Timothy 1:8a), tempted to be ashamed of associating with fellow believers and gospel ministers (2 Timothy 1:8b), tempted to avoid gospel suffering (2 Timothy 1:8c), and even more, tempted to join the world in its wicked loves.
+Loving ourselves supremely, loving money and the things it can buy, loving our accomplishments in life, loving to disobey our parents, loving the "fleeting pleasures” of pornography rather than the pleasures of God (2 Timothy 3:1-7).

-Believer, will you press on in faith (like Paul; 2 Timothy 4:7, 13) or cower in fear as opposition mounts?
+Will you press on in faith like Paul (2 Timothy 4:7, 13), or cower in fear as opposition mounts?
 How will you endure?
-(2 Timothy 2:12) Where is your confidence?
+Where is your confidence?

 Paul opens this affectionate letter to Timothy by placing him—and us—on the rock solid ground of identity.
-Who we are, and whose we are, makes all the difference in our ability to overcome today’s gospel opposition (1 John 3:7-10).
+Who we are, and Whose we are, makes all the difference in our ability to overcome this day's gospel opposition (1 John 3:7-10).
 You can almost hear Paul’s voice:

 Timothy, I love you, I thank God for you, I miss you (2 Timothy 1:2-4)!
 Before I say anything else about your calling as a minister or the difficulties you must be facing in Ephesus today, I just want you to remember that you belong to God.

-Believer, have you considered the power of God in you today?
-Remember how God’s power single-handedly saved you and called you to a holy calling—even before the ages began (2 Timothy 1:9)?
-Remember how God’s power abolished death itself and brought life and immortality to those who believe (2 Timothy 1:10)?
-Remember how impossible it is to bind the powerful word of God (2 Timothy 2:9)?
-Remember how powerfully effectual the word of God is in accomplishing its purposes—wisdom for salvation though faith in Christ Jesus, competence for every good work (2 Timothy 3:15-17)?
-Surely this kind of power—which is yours by the Holy Spirit (2 Timothy 1:14)—is able to guard and keep you through any and all enemy resistance until the end (2 Timothy 1:10).
+Have you considered the power of God in you today?
+Remember how God’s power single-handedly saved you and called you to a holy calling—even before the ages began (2 Timothy 1:9).
+Remember how God’s power abolished death itself and brought life and immortality to those who believe (2 Timothy 1:10).
+Remember how impossible it is to bind the powerful Word of God (2 Timothy 2:9).
+Remember how powerfully effectual the Word of God is in accomplishing its purposes.
+Surely this kind of power—which is yours by the Holy Spirit—is able to guard and keep you through any and all enemy resistance until the end (2 Timothy 1:10).

 4. How do you think this relates to Timothy’s—and our—ability to do what Paul says?